-International students and scholars who choose to bring their families to the U.S. while studying at IUP, may have questions about medical facilities, schools, and entertainment.
-Below is a list of resources available to families while in Indiana, Pa.
+International students and scholars who choose to bring their families to the US while studying at IUP, may have questions about medical facilities, schools, and entertainment.
+Below is a list of resources available to families while in Indiana, Pennsylvania.
 We encourage all family members to purchase health insurance while here.
 Please contact our office with any additional questions you may have.

 Indiana, Pennsylvania is a small town dedicated to the education of its community members and children.
 There are numerous child care and preschool options - many of which include ESL courses.
 The list below provides contact information for area child care, preschool, public school, and ESL facilities.

 You will find a listing of Daycare Providers in Indiana and surrounding areas.
 The Office of International Education recommends you visit providers to decide what is best for you and your child/children.

 A list of ESL programs as well as preschools, elementary, and high schools in the Indiana area.

 Preschools Keys Montessori School 695 School Street, Indiana, PA 15701 (724) 349-5680

 Zion Lutheran Preschool 100 S 6th Street Indiana, PA 15701 (724) 465-5770

 St Bernard Learning Center 300 Clairvaux Drive, Indiana, PA 15701 (724) 465-5476

 Indiana County Head Start Incorporated 528 Gompers Avenue #1 Indiana, PA 15701 (724) 349-6200

 Christian Playday 712 Church Street Indiana, PA 15701 (724) 463-8535